Child Development Research, Insights, and Science Briefs to Your Inbox

 Life history theory describes “slow” and “fast” strategies.
 In stable environments with good resources, energy tends to be directed towards longer-term rewards.
 Meanwhile harsh, unpredictable and risky environments tend to nurture a “fast” strategy, with more immediate demands for gratification, leading to greater susceptibility to risk taking and impulsiveness.

 The researchers argue that “fast” strategies are not necessarily simply negative, but an understandable adaptation to an unstable environment.
 Pursuing this idea further, they recommend that support to young people in these circumstances should be adapted to how they approach life.
 For example, educational approaches with these young people could build on their need for quicker feedback and peer affirmation, through experiential learning and group learning.
 And if social dominance is more important in this group, education could highlight high-status role models, such as athletes, movie stars and musicians, who value education and academic achievement.

-Hentges RF & Wang M-T (2017), Gender differences in the developmenta cascade from harsh parenting to educational attainment: an evolutionary perspective, Child Development
+Hentges RF & Wang M-T (2017), Gender differences in the developmental cascade from harsh parenting to educational attainment: An evolutionary perspective, Child Development